 Courtesy of Computer Electronics

 But there’s more.
-54% of the ~600 respondents in Deloitte’s 2021 Global Shared Services and Outsourcing Survey Report said their organizations outsource IT functions.
+54% of the ~600 respondents in Deloitte’s 2021 Global Shared Services and Outsourcing Survey Report said their organizations work with IT outsourcing companies in some share or form.
 Another 25% confirmed that they will invest more in outsourcing services over the next 2–5 years due to the pandemic.

 Courtesy of Deloitte